A New Program in Floral Design

 What is the cost?

 The charge for MFD training covers the cost of consumable materials such as flowers, foliage, mechanics and containers as well as durable products including floral tools and publications.
 Finished floral designs become the property of the MFD candidate.
 This fee does not cover final project material costs.
-Check the registration page for current schedule information.

 What do we need?